 The varsity football season has been canceled for the team from Westfield/Brocton High Schools in western New York State.
 The unanimous decision came from the Westfield school board, after the death this month of 16-year-old running back Damon Janes.
 He sustained a severe head injury during a game and died three days later.
 The Westfield school superintendent said the decision to call off the season will allow this team to remain together and heal in private, away from the bright lights and public eye.

-You are listening to ALL THINGS CONSIDERED from NPR News.
+This is ALL THINGS CONSIDERED from NPR News.
+I'm Melissa Block.